blp/dddp/examples/vss/README.md

 action: the control plane is allowed to change it at runtime, so DDlog should probably be able to do it too.
 I guess that could be through an output relation somehow?

+The eBPF compiler models each P4 table as two tables: the normal table and a second table that only contains the default action.

 ### match interface